Nikon d3500 vs Nikon d5600 comparison:

 Size and Weight:

-Size and weight are important considerations when choosing the finest camera for your needs.
+Size and weight are important considerations when choosing the finest camera.

 In this part, we’ll compare the front, back, and top perspectives of the Nikon D3500 and Nikon D5600 to show how their relative sizes compare.